JuliaConcurrent/ConcurrentCollections.jl/src/docs/WorkStealingDeque.md

 * [`maybepopfirst!`](@ref) (aka steal) for retrieving and removing an element at the head can be invoked from any tasks.
 However, there is no `pushfirst!`.

-Implementation detail: It implements the dynamic circular work-stealing deque by Chase and Lev (2005).

 # Examples

 ```julia